Why Online Home Value Estimates Miss the Mark

 For example:

-Those differences show up in what buyers pay, but they don’t always show up in the dataset cleanly.
+Those differences show up in what buyers pay.
+They do not always show up cleanly in the dataset.

 They can’t read the current negotiation climate

-An online home value estimate can lag behind what’s happening today—especially when the market shifts.
-Buyers feel that shift immediately when they start touring and writing offers.
+An online estimate can lag behind what is happening today.
+Buyers feel that shift fast when they start touring and writing offers.
+That is why a good multiple-offer strategy should be based on real comps and current competition, not just an algorithmic number.

 Unique properties confuse algorithms

-If a home is unusual for the area—large acreage close in, a highly customized remodel, a guest house, an odd floor plan, or a major outbuilding—an AVM can have trouble finding “like” properties to compare.
+If a home is unusual for the area, an AVM can struggle.
+Think large acreage close in, a custom remodel, a guest house, an odd floor plan, or a major outbuilding.

 When the comp set is weak, the estimate becomes a guess with nicer graphics.